frida/frida/CONTRIBUTING.md

 # Rules for C

-This set of rules apply to C code, regardless of the project owning it.
+This set of rules applies to C code, regardless of the project owning it.

 ## File structure